opendatabio/opendatabio/resources/docs/en/API.md

 #### Addition relevant fields
-  - `measuredTaxonName` - the taxon name in case the measurement is from a Taxon, Voucher or Plant
+  - `measuredTaxonName` - the taxon name in case the measurement is from a Taxon, Voucher or Individual
-  - `measuredTaxonFamily` - the taxon Family name in case the measurement is from a Taxon, Voucher or Plant
+  - `measuredTaxonFamily` - the taxon Family name in case the measurement is from a Taxon, Voucher or Individual
   - `measuredProject` - the project that indirectly the measurement belongs to, if any.